 SOS delivers services at garrisons and communities closest to where Families live.
 Regardless of your loved one’s component or branch, duty status, location, or manner of death, SOS will provide dedicated outreach and support when and as long as you desire.

 SOS also honors survivors with Gold Star and Next of Kin lapel buttons.
 They are symbols of your sacrifice, widely recognized throughout the country.
 Find more about Gold Star and Next of Kin lapel buttons here.

-The Gold Star and Surviving Family Member Representative is the Army advocate for surviving Family members.
-The Public Law 113-66, Section 633, requires each secretary of a military department to designate a member to assist spouses and other dependents of service members, including the Reserve Component, who die on active duty.
+The Gold Star and Surviving Family Member (GSSFM) Representative is the Army advocate for surviving Family members – and any survivor can contact an Army GSSFM Representative directly any time for any reason.
 These representatives are available to provide support and address complaints by spouses and other dependents of deceased service members regarding casualty assistance or receipt of benefits authorized by law.
-Any Survivor can contact the Army GSSFM Representative directly any time for any reason.
+If you have questions or concerns about casualty assistance or receipt of benefits, your GSSFM Representative can help.

 You can contact a GSSFM representative at (833) 313-1960 or firstname.lastname@example.org.

 Find more resources for survivors here.